-This paper is organized as follows: section~\ref{sec:model} introduces the underlying model and problem; section~\ref{sec:mom_spaces} introduces our moment based solution to estimating the number of unobserved classes and discusses Gaussian quadrature algorithms for computing the estimator; section~\ref{sec:eval} shows results and comparisons to other estimators in the simple case where the abundance distribution is a discrete mixture distribution; section~\ref{sec:bagging} discusses a bagging strategy to alleviate an ill-conditioning issue with our estimator; section~\ref{sec:app} shows two applications of estimating the number of classes in high-throughput biology; and section~\ref{sec:discuss} closes with concluding remarks.
-Throughout the paper, we state the necessary theory without proofs, referring the reader instead to the requisite references.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:model} introduces the underlying model and problem.
+Section~\ref{sec:mom_spaces} introduces our moment-based solution to estimating the number of unobserved classes and discusses Gaussian quadrature algorithms for computing the estimator.
+Section~\ref{sec:eval} shows results and comparisons to other estimators in the simple case where the abundance distribution is a discrete mixture distribution.
+Section~\ref{sec:bagging} discusses a bagging strategy to alleviate an ill-conditioning issue with our estimator.
+Section~\ref{sec:app} shows two applications of estimating the number of classes in high-throughput biology.
+We conclude with some remarks and discussions in section~\ref{sec:discuss}.
+Throughout the paper, for the sake of brevity we state the necessary theory without proofs, referring the reader instead to the requisite references.